dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/payment-gateways/intro.md

 original_id: intro
 ---

-You will find below the list of payment gateways supported by MajorityWorld and their configuration guide.
+You will find below the list of payment gateways supported by DrikGallery and their configuration guide.

 - [Braintree (supports PayPal and Credit Cards)](/mw-docs/docs/payment-gateways/braintree)
 - [Razorpay (supports only the paisa currency)](/mw-docs/docs/payment-gateways/razorpay)